 ** Adjust the heat level by reducing or increasing the chilly powder, curry powder, and black pepper.
 If you have kids at home eating this recipe, remove chilly powder and black pepper.
 Curry powder also has these spices in small proportion in it.

-Onions- has the richest amount of Quercetin- it is cancer-preventing food, especially lung cancer.
+Onions- have the richest amount of Quercetin- it is cancer-preventing food, especially for lung cancer.

-Turmeric has an active compund- Curcumin.
+Turmeric has an active compound- Curcumin.
 It improves heart health and prevents Alzheimer’s and cancer as it is a potent anti-inflammatory antioxidant.

 Raw Garlic and Ginger boost the immune system protect brain health and stabilize blood sugar levels.
 Both these ingredients promote a healthy metabolism.